Cybersecurity and Productivity – What is Their Relationship?

 When you contact them, will they respond?

 Do you actually track down your admin and get permission?
 The truth is that when this happens, most people just give up.
 They decide it’s not worth it to go down the path of getting access to what they thought they needed.
-Doing so would take too much time away from other important responsibilities, and so they just move on.
+Doing so would take too much time away from other important responsibilities, and so they just move without keeping a balance between cybersecurity and productivity.

 In this common situation, we observe the complicated relationship between securing data against malicious attacks and making it available to our workforce – what we call the Insecure Data problem.